 select vdisk file=”\\192.168.0.120\share\backup\backup.vhd”

-Step 11.
-Select Troubleshoot > System Image Recovery and then choose Windows Server 2008 (R2).
-Now, you are able to find the latest backup image.
-Just tick Select a system image and follow the prompt to finish the rest of steps.
+Step 6.
+Type exit twice to exit Diskpart and Command Prompt window.
+Then, go to the Windows Complete PC Restore window, and you are able to find the latest backup image.
+Just tick Select a system image and follow the prompt to finish the rest of the steps.

 Easier Way to backup and restore image in Windows 2008 (R2) Server

-Creating a backup in Windows Server 2008 (R2)
+Creating a system backup in Windows Server 2008 (R2)

 Download, install and open AOMEI Backupper Server, click Backup and select System Backup, then select destination path and click Start Backup.